What is EMDR Therapy?

 EMDR Research Matters News

-The EMDR Foundation strives to provide up to date information to professionals on the latest research to support clinical practice.
-Here you will find access to the EMDR publications, including research summaries and bibliographies to assist you in your application of EMDR therapy.
+The EMDR Research Foundation strives to provide up-to-date information to professionals on the latest research to support clinical practice.
+Here you will find access to the EMDR publications, including research summaries and bibliographies, to assist you in your application of EMDR therapy.

 - Francine Shapiro Library

 - EMDR Therapy Annotated Research Bibliography (updated 2017)

 - EMDR Therapy Evaluated Clinical Applications